MakeSchool-17/ios-app-cmaher92/README.md

 The twitter data is where it gets difficult, there are two options, query the standard API each time the user searches a hashtag or set up a stream for every ticker symbol on the stock exchange.
 This issue with the querying each time the user wants to check a hashtag is that the data is limited to what the API provides, which isn't a time-reflective as a stream.
 On the other hand if we set up streams and parse the data as it comes in-real time then the potential is much bigger.
 That's what will allow future analytics that aren't possible as an MVP, including A.I. based on the comparisons of information over-time.

+# Screens
+1. The app will require login to twitter
+2. The app will then ask for a hashtag and a ticker symbol to compare
+3. The app will generate a graph based on the current day (eventually adding 1w 1m, 1y), potentially adding a twitter feed of the most popular tweets from that day.

 # MVP
 - Decide how to query data from twitter's api constantly
 - Decide how to display data on the client (which graphing library if at all) (https://github.com/danielgindi/ios-charts)